lucashorsman/Spotify-to-MP3-Downloader/README.md

 # Spotify-to-MP3-Downloader

 This Python script downloads albums from Spotify and moves them to a specified location.
 It also keeps track of already downloaded albums to avoid duplicates.

+## Proof of Concept

+This project is a proof of concept and is not intended for production use.
+Please use this responsibly and ensure you have the necessary rights to download and use the music.

 ## Files